tangch30/tangch30.github.io/index.md

 ## About Me

 Hello there, my name is Cheng Tang.
 This is my career website.
-Until early 2021, I was an applied scientist at AWS AI Labs, shortly working on its machine learning platform Sagemaker [Object2Vec](https://aws.amazon.com/blogs/machine-learning/introduction-to-amazon-sagemaker-object2vec/) and then moved to a Large-Language-Model based search service [Amazon Kendra](https://aws.amazon.com/kendra).
+Until early 2021, I was an applied scientist at AWS AI Labs, shortly working on its machine learning service [Sagemaker](https://aws.amazon.com/sagemaker/) and then moved to a Large-Language-Model based search service [Amazon Kendra](https://aws.amazon.com/kendra).
 I obtained my PhD in Computer Science in 2018 from The George Washington University, working with Professor [Claire Monteleoni](https://www.colorado.edu/faculty/claire-monteleoni/).
 During my PhD years, I mostly worked on advancing the theoretical understanding of a popular clustering heuristic, k-means method and its stochastic-gradient based variants.

 ## Research Interests